-Now back to listening to God.
-I think last week's blog is argument enough for why I wish to keep writing about this even though many, many books have been written, etc. So today I want to talk about the place of Scripture in hearing God's voice, plus a few other thoughts on discerning Papa's voice.
+Yes, I am sensing that I need to write still more on hearing God's voice.
+I think last week's article is argument enough for why I wish to keep writing about this even though many, many books have been written: we cannot be transformed nor can we participate in the transformation of our culture through the Good News of the Kingdom of God apart from the intimacy with God that hearing His voice facilitates.
+So today I want to talk about the place of Scripture in hearing God's voice, plus a few other thoughts on discerning Papa's voice.

 I close with a few quotes from Smith Wigglesworth that I have given in an earlier blog--just good reminders on what God sounds like (from Smith Wigglesworth Speaks to Students).

 “The difference is joy, gladness, expression; instead of sadness, sorrow and depression.
 You are always right to test the spirits to see whether they are of God.
-If you do not, then you will be sure to be caught napping.”
-(Page 128)
+If you do not, then you will be sure to be caught napping.” (p.
+128)

 “If ever you know anything about God, it will be peace....
-God showed me a long time ago... that if I was disturbed in my spirit and was at unrest I had missed the plan.”
-(Page 129).
+God showed me a long time ago... that if I was disturbed in my spirit and was at unrest I had missed the plan.” (p.
+129).

 “So these voices, if they have taken you out of peace, you will know it is not the will of God.
 But If the Spirit speaks, he will bring harmony and joy, because the Spirit always brings three things: comfort, consolation, and edification and will make you sing songs in the night..”..
-“If you go breathlessly to the Bible, looking for confirmation of the voice, that is the devil.”
-(Page 131).
+“If you go breathlessly to the Bible, looking for confirmation of the voice, that is the devil.” (p.
+31).

 Listening for Papa's kind voice,